pganalyze/pganalyze-docs/install/amazon_rds/01_configure_rds_instance.md

 Run the following SQL commands to enable the extension, and make sure it was installed correctly:

 ```
-CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
+CREATE EXTENSION IF NOT EXISTS pg_stat_statements WITH SCHEMA public;
 SELECT * FROM pg_stat_statements LIMIT 1;
 ```